-Before my current position, I was a postdoc at the Department of Computer Science of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).
+Before that, I was already a postdoc at the Department of Computer Science of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).

 My PhD thesis, Dynamics Logics of Networks: Information Flow and the Spread of Opinion, applies logical tools to collective behavior and diffusion in social networks.
 It was written under the supervision of Johan van Benthem and Sonja Smets at the Institute for Logic, Language and Computation (ILLC), University of Amsterdam.
 The thesis focuses on information and opinion dynamics in social contexts.

 The second half focuses on diffusion processes in networks, from different angles.
 First, I propose a general logical framework to reason about diffusion (see paper).
 Second, I model how information interferes with diffusion (see paper), and vice versa (see paper).
-Third, I investigate from a logical perspective, how network structures constrain diffusion dynamics in the limit (see for instance this paper, others are still in preparation).
+Third, I investigate from a logical perspective, how network structures constrain diffusion dynamics in the limit (see for instance this paper).